HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Generally, the reasons for detection starting failure include but are not limited to the following situations:

 - Compute node service failure.
 - The unfinished detection task due to the management platform service stopping.
 - Manual cancellation of detection task.
 - Other exceptions (for details, see the prompt description in the exception identification).

-3. Click \[Delete Record] to delete the history detection record on the page.
+Click \[Delete Record] to delete the history detection record on the page.
 If the record has a result file generated during detection (when the details of detection results exceed 2048 bytes, the results are saved in the form of a file), the corresponding file will be deleted.

 #### Detection record details

 ![](assets/hotdb-management/image446.png)

 1. The detection record details page shows the detection results of the corresponding table in the detection task.
 By default, only the table records with abnormal "detection results" are displayed.
 2. The unique key column in the displayed record displays the fields with unique constraints in the table.
 When there are multiple unique keys, they are separated by commas; if there are unique constraints composed of multiple field associations, they are shown in brackets.
 3. "Detection details" is the specific result description of the detected table.
 If "detection results" is abnormal, the column will display unique constraint fields and repeated data; if the result is normal, the column is empty.
 4. When the detection details of the table exceed 2048 bytes, the "detection details" column will no longer display the specific repeated data, but will prompt that the specific details need to be downloaded for viewing.
 5. Click the \[View table information] button on the right to enter the detailed description page of the specific table.
 If the content of "detection details" in the table exceeds 2048 bytes, the \[Download] button will appear in the operation column.
-Click the button to obtain the corresponding file (the file is generated according to the needs after the compute node detection and saved in the HotDB-TEMP / directory in the installation directory of the compute node by default).
+Click the button to obtain the corresponding file (the file is generated according to the needs after the compute node detection and saved in the `HotDB-TEMP` directory in the installation directory of the compute node by default).
 6. Click \[Export Record] to export all or part of the selected records on the page.
 Please note that the exported record does not include the record of normal "detection result".
 7. If the unique constraint set in the table is prefix index, it can still be detected when the compute node version 2.5.6 and above.

 ![](assets/hotdb-management/image447.png)